Language and Travel Guide To Indonesia

 Most visitors to Indonesia hope to see the Sumatran tiger.
 However, this beautiful animal rarely shows itself.
 Unfortunately, human development has already pushed two other tiger species in Indonesia into extinction.
 The Javan tiger was declared extinct in 1994 and the Balinese tiger was last seen several decades before that.
 Fewer than 300 Sumatran tigers are left in the wild and the number is dropping steadily.

 If habitat destruction and poaching across Asia are not stopped, wild tigers have just a few years to survive.
 Tiger bones and body parts are sold on the black market for use in traditional Chinese medicines.
 This demand alone is putting tremendous pressure on these beautiful animals.
 The conversion of pristine forest into pam oil plantations and timber estates is taking critical habitat away from all forms of biodiversity.

 Meanwhile, the forests where they live are being destroyed for timber, mining, and farming.
 Each animal needs up to 20 square miles to survive and forests are a vanishing resource in many regions.

-The author of this great travel resource is a defender of wildlife.
+Gary Chandler, the author of this great travel resource, is a defender of wildlife.
 All profits benefit wildlife conservation programs across Indonesia, including orangutans, tigers, Asian elephants and more.
 Please order your copy today and visit these endangered species tomorrow.